Cat owners get to experience two unique emotions.

 Finally, glucosamine is a great supplement to give any cat, but especially those who are experiencing ongoing pain.
 Once again, arthritis is often the culprit, but old age, hip dysplasia, and a condition known as cystitis — problems with the urinary tract — can also cause discomfort that slows your cat down.

 Glucosamine is a type of sugar molecule that has been shown to have mild anti-inflammatory effects.
 It’s 100% safe for cats and, among other things, helps promote cartilage health.
-We pair our glucosamine supplement for cats with chondroitin because this ingredient helps further protect against the wear-and-tear of cartilage and the urinary tract.
+We pair our glucosamine for cats with chondroitin because this ingredient helps further protect against the wear-and-tear of cartilage and the urinary tract.

 Finally, we include a purified form of sulfur called Methyl Sulfonyl Methane (MSM) because it helps cats’ bodies better absorb the powerful combination of glucosamine and chondroitin.
+And voila, you have the liquid glucosamine for cats you've been looking for!

 Don’t Let Your Cat Suffer